GLodi/GLodi/README.md

 I work at [Artea](https://www.artea.com/?lang=en), mainly on distributed indexing clusters for [Marelli](https://www.marelli.com)'s Big Data needs.

 At the same time I'm graduating with a **Master Thesis** on **Distributed, Highly-Scalable Streaming Engines for Real-Time Anomaly Detection**.
-My goal is to design a scalable architecture to deploy ML models and detect anomalies in [Marelli](https://www.marelli.com)'s manufacturing lines.
+My goal is to design a scalable architecture to allow Data Scientists to deploy ML models and detect anomalies in [Marelli](https://www.marelli.com)'s data.

 My studies are focused on **Distributed Systems** and **Big Data**.
 I've also spent my uni years developing **Mobile Apps**, mostly Android and Flutter.
 Check out some of my apps below!